-Fig. 18b shows the change in probability of exceedance of a given surface maximum wind (i.e., the total number of storms for each case is normalized to 1 before subtraction).
-A positive value indicates an increase in the fraction of storms with maximum surface wind speed above the corresponding value.
-The shifting towards stronger storms in warmer climate is clear for all SST anomalies with a range of 4-8% increase in the fraction of hurricane-strength storms.
-These numbers are roughly consistent with the fractional change (3-7%) of the mean and median wind-speed for all tropical storms between the global warming cases and the controls.
-The results are also comparable to the estimate (~6% increase in maximum surface wind speed for a doubling of CO2) by Knutson and Tuleya (2004).
+are roughly consistent with the fractional change (3%)7%) of the mean and median wind speed for all tropical storms between the global warming cases and the controls.
+The results are also comparable to the estimate ($\sim 6\%$ increase in maximum surface wind speed for a doubling of CO_2) by Knutson and Tuleya (2004).
 It is interesting that the ensemble SST anomalies produce the smallest intensification compared to other cases.
-The simulated intensity changes for individual ocean basins are broadly similar to that from the global tropical ocean shown in Fig. 18 with the largest intensification taking place in the Eastern Pacific (not shown).
+The simulated intensity changes for individual ocean basins are broadly similar to that from the global tropical ocean shown in Fig. 18 with the largest intensification taking place in the eastern Pacific (not shown).
 This result is also consistent with Bengtsson et al. (2007b).
-However, the quantitative estimates of intensity change with respect to global warming must be viewed with caution since storm intensities are generally not adequately resolved at this coarse resolution (see Fig 6) and any quantitative estimates of intensity response to climate change based on current global models are likely to be resolution dependent, as also pointed out by Bengtsson et al. (2007b).
+However, the quantitative estimates of intensity change with respect to global warming must be viewed with caution since storm intensities are generally not adequately resolved at this coarse resolution (see Fig. 6) and any quantitative estimates of intensity response to climate change based on current global models are likely to be resolution dependent, which is also pointed out by Bengtsson et al. (2007b).

-5. Discussion and Conclusions
+5. Discussion and conclusions

 It is not a priori self-evident what horizontal resolution is needed in a global model to realistically simulate the statistics of tropical storms.
-Our work with a global atmospheric model, with a 50km grid spacing, adds to a growing set of encouraging results with resolution in the 20-100 km range in simulating the climatology and interannual variability of tropical storm and hurricane frequencies.
+Our work with a global atmospheric model, with a 50-km grid spacing, adds to a growing set of encouraging results with resolution in the 20-100-km range in simulating the climatology and interannual variability of tropical storm and hurricane frequencies.
 The implication is that one can simulate realistic storm frequencies without simultaneously simulating a realistic distribution of storm intensities.

 The model that we use here parameterizes shallow convection and allows this convection to extend as deeply as it can into the troposphere, but the large entrainment rate specified makes this difficult and forces the resolved scales to contribute much of the deep convection and precipitation in the tropics.
-This type of closure likely improves as the resolution becomes finer, the question being whether the distortions that result from forcing the large-scale to play a significant role at this 50 km resolution are acceptable.
+This type of closure likely improves as the resolution becomes finer, the question being whether the distortions that result from forcing the large scale to play a significant role at this 50-km resolution are acceptable.
 The diurnal cycle of precipitation is not adequately simulated in many regions, for example.
-We believe that the tropical storm climatology described here, as well as the quality of the large scale flow, is evidence for the value of this approach.
+We believe that the tropical storm climatology described here, as well as the quality of the large-scale flow, is evidence for the value of this approach.

 Averaging over four realizations of the period 1981-2005, using observed SSTs as the lower boundary condition, we find that the models year-to-year variations in Atlantic hurricane frequency are correlated with observations with a coefficient of 0.83.
-The implication of such high correlation is that the noise level in this statistic, that part of the Atlantic variability not explainable by variations in SST, is rather small (< 2 hurricanes/yr).
+The implication of such high correlation is that the noise level in this statistic, that part of the Atlantic variability not explainable by variations in SST, is rather small (<2 hurricanes per year).
 This level of skill also leaves little room for other factors not transmitted through the SST distribution, such as the stratospheric quasi-biennial oscillation or in situ atmospheric effects of dust variations that are not themselves forced through SSTs.
-The model's interannual variability in hurricane frequency is less well correlated with observations in the East, West and South Pacific, with values of roughly 0.6, 0.5, 0.3, and there is no significant correlation with the IBTrACS observed records in the Indian Ocean.
+The model's interannual variability in hurricane frequency is less well correlated with observations in the east, west, and South Pacific, with values of roughly 0.6, 0.5, and 0.3, respectively, and there is no significant correlation with the IBTrACS observed records in the Indian Ocean.